Sharad100/Gauge/README.md

 # Gauge
-An app for teachers to gauge student understanding in online learning platforms
+An app for teachers to gauge student understanding in online learning platforms.

+I came up with the idea during the pandemic lockdown when I observed the challenges my teachers faced teaching virtually.
+I presented this concept it at the HackDuke2020: Code for Good where it won 3rd Place.

 This repo contains code for a convoluted neural network (CNN) that detects the seven universal facial expressions.
 [Anger, Disgust, Fear, Happiness, Neutral, Sadness, Fear].